Very Cherry Meringue Dessert Recipe

 One look at this Meringue dessert will have friends and family doing a double-take.

-- The pasteurization process of packaged egg whites can prevent egg whites from forming a stable meringue.
+- Egg Whites: Do not substitute with packaged egg whites!
+The pasteurization process of packaged egg whites can prevent them from forming a stable meringue.
+Use fresh eggs at room temperature and make sure they’re completely free of any yolk.

-- Cream of tartar – acts as a stabilizer in the meringue.
+- Cream of Tartar: This acts as a stabilizer in the meringue and keeps it from weeping – don’t skip this ingredient!

-- Cherry Pie Filling – we like the “more fruit” version but use what you have available.
+- Cherry Pie Filling: We like the “more fruit” version, but use whatever you have available.
+Any brand works great!

-- Frozen, unsweetened raspberries – The unsweetened version adds a tartness that balances out the sweetness of the cherry pie filling.
+- Frozen Unsweetened Raspberries: The unsweetened version adds a lovely tartness that balances out the sweetness of the cherry pie filling perfectly.

-How to make Cherry Meringue Dessert in 3 steps
+How to make Cherry Dessert Recipe In 3 Steps

-This Meringue Dessert is best if made about 12 hours before you want to serve it.
-That gives the creamy level a chance to blend with the meringue layer.
+This is the perfect make-ahead dessert because it’s best if made about 12 hours before you want to serve it.
+That gives the creamy layer a chance to blend with the meringue layer.
 You can make the cherry topping ahead of time and add it right before serving it.
 The flavors and textures of this cherry dessert are amazing.

 Meringue